FedML-AI/FedML/iot/README.md

 * Insert SD card and power on your board
 * Logging in through GUI

-For better on-device performance, we suggest to disable GUI and log in through ssh instead: https://www.forecr.io/blogs/bsp-development/how-to-disable-desktop-gui-on-jetson-modules
+For better on-device performance, we suggest to disable GUI and log in through ssh from your host machine instead: https://www.forecr.io/blogs/bsp-development/how-to-disable-desktop-gui-on-jetson-modules

 ## FedIoT Environment Setup